Job Title: Employee Relations Specialist

 Education & Experience

-- Requires a bachelor’s degree specializing in HR, or business, or relevant HR experience as a Generalist or Employee Relations Specialist equal to five (5) years in the HR field.
+- Requires a bachelor’s degree specializing in HR or business, or relevant HR experience equal to five (5) or more years.

-- Three (3) to five (5) years of employee relations experience required.
+- Two (2) to five (5) years of employee relations experience required.

 - SPHR, PHR, SHRM-CP, or SHRM-SCP certification preferred.

 - Office equipment including computers, telephones, printers, faxes, and copiers.

 - Software including Microsoft Word, Microsoft Excel, Microsoft Outlook, Blackboard, and internal database software.